Sacrifice

-Sacrifice is the offering of material possessions or the lives of animals or humans to a deity as an act of propitiation or worship.
+Sacrifice is an act or offering made to a deity.
+A sacrifice can serve as propitiation, or a sacrifice can be an offering of praise and thanksgiving.

 Evidence of ritual animal sacrifice has been seen at least since ancient Hebrews and Greeks, and possibly existed before that.
 Evidence of ritual human sacrifice can also be found back to at least pre-Columbian civilizations of Mesoamerica as well as in European civilizations.
 Varieties of ritual non-human sacrifices are practiced by numerous religions today.

 Terminology

-The Latin term sacrificium (a sacrifice) derived from Latin sacrificus (performing priestly functions or sacrifices), which combined the concepts sacra (sacred things) and facere (to do or perform).
+The Latin term sacrificium (a sacrifice) derived from Latin sacrificus (performing priestly functions or sacrifices), which combined the concepts sacra (sacred things) and facere (to make, to do).

 The Latin word sacrificium came to apply to the Christian eucharist in particular, sometimes named a "bloodless sacrifice" to distinguish it from blood sacrifices.
 In individual non-Christian ethnic religions, terms translated as "sacrifice" include the Indic yajna, the Greek thusia, the Germanic blōtan, the Semitic qorban/qurban, Slavic żertwa, etc.

 The term usually implies "doing without something" or "giving something up" (see also self-sacrifice).
 But the word sacrifice also occurs in metaphorical use to describe doing good for others or taking a short-term loss in return for a greater power gain, such as in a game of chess.